How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 Selling a Property on the Gold Coast?
 Here’s What Not to Do

 Thinking of selling your Gold Coast property?
 Before you take the plunge, make sure you’re not stepping into one of the all-too-common traps that sabotage home sales.
-From overpricing your home to skimping on presentation, the smallest misstep can have big consequences—think fewer enquiries, low offers, or deals that fall through last minute.
+From overpricing your home to skimping on presentation, the slightest misstep can have significant consequences, such as fewer enquiries, low offers, or deals that fall through at the last minute.

-Choosing the wrong agent, cutting corners on marketing, or missing key legal requirements can all derail your goals.
-Even emotional decision-making—like refusing to negotiate—can leave your home sitting stale on the market.
+Choosing the wrong agent, cutting corners on marketing, or failing to meet key legal requirements can all derail your goals.
+Even emotional decision-making, such as refusing to negotiate, can leave your home sitting stagnant on the market.

 Want a smooth, profitable sale?
 Start by avoiding these costly mistakes.
 Know the red flags, make smarter decisions, and sell with confidence.